Skip to content

 E.g.: soni1259-east_soninke-vydrin.docx

-Please, indicate on which Questionnaire version your Analytical Report is based (this is version 9e).
+Please, indicate on which Questionnaire version your Analytical Report is based (this is version 10d).

 Please ensure that tonal notation used in illustrative examples reflects all the information essential to your point (whether concerning underlying tonemes, surface tonal realizations, or both).
 Use several lines of representation if necessary.
-Whenever there is a significant difference between the underlying and the superficial tonal representations, please present your example in at least two lines to make the difference clear.
-In such a case it is highly desirable to have at least some illustrative examples where tonal realization is indicated on every MPU (minimal prosodic unit), in order to help readers understand how it is pronounced.
+Whenever there is a significant difference between the underlying and the surface tonal representations, please present your example in at least two lines to make the difference clear.
+In such a case it is highly desirable to have at least some illustrative examples where tonal realization is indicated on every syllable or mora, in order to help readers understand the pronunciation.
 When relevant (e.g. when dealing with tonal spans and with extratonal segments), please use the annotation conventions, see file annotation rules.

 1. General information about the language